BlitzKraig/node-youtube/README.md

 Youtube to snapshots and GIFs.
 ================================================================

 This module was forked from [node-youtube](https://github.com/Javascipt/node-youtube).
-It is an extended version of it, providing more ffmpeg features.
+It is an extended version of it, providing more ffmpeg features and creating gifs from local paths.
 ![youtube.com](https://api.travis-ci.org/Javascipt/node-youtube.svg)

 Have you ever dreamt of creating a gif out of a youtube video ?
 Then you are in the right place